EarthDigitalTwin/FireAlarm-notebooks/README.md

-# IDEAS Digital Twin Notebooks

-The `Flood_Demo.ipynb` notebook highlights some of the analytics and visualization capabilities of IDEAS with four use cases:
-- Pakistan flooding occurring from June through September, 2022
-- Hurricane Ian as it makes landfall over Florida in September, 2022
-- France storm in January 2022
-- LIS model data over the Mississippi river basin

 The `AirQuality_demo.ipynb` notebook highlights some of the analytics and visualization capabilities of AQACF with six use cases:
 - 2021 Alisal Wildfire
 - 2021 California Wildfires